Cheers! St. Patrick's Day specials abound at suburban bars and restaurants

 Beatrix

 272 Oakbrook Center, Oak Brook, (630) 491-1415, beatrixrestaurants.com/beatrix/oak-brook/.
-Beatrix's Iced Irish Coffee, made with whiskey, Beatrix Coffee Roasters cold brew and vanilla bean whipped cream, will be available Thursday through Thursday, March 10-17.
-Starting Saturday, March 12, add on St. Patrick's cookies in the shape of shamrocks, a leprechaun hat and a pot of gold.
+Beatrix's Iced Irish Coffee, made with whiskey, Beatrix Coffee Roasters cold brew and vanilla bean whipped cream, will be available now through Thursday, March 17.
+For a treat, add on St. Patrick's cookies in the shape of shamrocks, a leprechaun hat and a pot of gold.

 Big Skillet